BrentGrammer/PROGNOTES/AWS/Route53.md

 - Can think of a Hosted Zone (DNS Zone) as a database where you store your dns records and contain your name servers
 - Hosted Zones can be public (The name servers are listed in the AWS public zone - accessible via public internet)
+  - Public zones house public services which anyone can connect to but permissions are required IAM etc.
 - Private Hosted Zones can be linked to VPCs
   - Use these to host sensitive DNS records that you don't want publically accessible
 - Hold DNS records (aka record sets)